 The Skycontroller is a must.
 Compared to trying to control it with the iPad/iPhone or other smart technology the Skycontroller is much more responsive and gives greater finesse when controlling it.

 You will need a smart tablet to get the best out of the Skycontroller.
 This is fitted to the Skycontroller and is used to view the streaming video from the Bebop.
 I liked that it came with a variety of screen shades so you can still see the images in bright light.
 The other bonus of the Skycontroller is it extends the range up to 2 km.

-I had a few set up issues after I took it out of the box.
-In the house there must have been too much interference so establishing connection through wifi was a problem.
+I had a few setup issues after I took it out of the box.
+In the house, there must have been too much interference so establishing a connection through wifi was a problem.
 Once this was sorted the actual process was fairly straightforward.

 We gave the Parrot Bebop Drone with Skycontroller.

 - Camera: 14 megapixels with a fish-eye lens